jdevfullstack-tutorials/imac-review/README.md

 just an i3 processor yet the performance is really excellent.
 I did not experience lagging for so many Google Chrome tabs opened at the same time.
+They are also scattered for 9 virtual desktops and the performance is still excellent.

 <img width="698" alt="Screen Shot 2021-03-09 at 12 03 45 PM" src="https://user-images.githubusercontent.com/47092464/110416965-a0d79280-80cf-11eb-8c65-806a5e1b34bb.png">

 The iMac that I'm using is using the Fusion technology and is not an SSD.
-But still for me that's sufficient enough for the overall performance.
+But still, for me, that's sufficient enough for the overall performance.
 Now, of course the new models are already SSD so you get that speed for an SSD.